andres81/Model_of_the_Psyche/case-files/abuse-rape-female-dutch-prisons/README.md

 is time to show the government and government employees, that society decides the rules, not some employees with their personal set of convictions!
 It is time for an organisation for the protection of natural persons.
-One that overarches all the organisations that help people in specific circumstances.
+One that over arches all the organisations that help people in specific circumstances.
 One that fights for human rights, and specialises in helping natural persons and other organisations to help any natural person, whenever and wherever.